 Validate page counts using hardware checks

-Before the job is sent to the printer, PaperCut NG/MF analyzes the printer spool file on the server to determine the job attributes, including the page count, color/grayscale, duplex, paper-size, etc. This up-front analysis allows PaperCut NG/MF:
+Before the job is sent to the printer, PaperCut NG/MF analyzes the printer spool file on the server to determine the job attributes, including the page count, color/grayscale, duplex, paper-size, etc. This up-front analysis allows PaperCut NG/MF to:

-To calculate the job cost and determine up-front whether the user has enough credit to print.
+calculate the job cost and determine up-front whether the user has enough credit to print

-To display the job details (e.g. the cost and page count) to the user in the print confirmation screens and Release Stations.
+display the job details (for example, the cost and page count) to the user in the print confirmation screens and Release Stations

-After the job is queued for printing, PaperCut NG/MF logs this print job information and charges the usage to the user.
+After the job is queued for printing, PaperCut NG/MF logs the print job information and charges the usage to the user.

 If there is a discrepancy between the up-front page count and the hardware count, you can choose whether you want to use the: